wexlergroup/chem-4020-5020/book/chapter-06/section-01.md

 \Delta S_{vap} \approx 85.9\;\mathrm{J\,mol^{-1}\,K^{-1}} \approx 10.3\,R.
 ```

-This is a useful “order-of-magnitude” estimate; real substances can deviate (especially when there is strong association / hydrogen bonding, or when the liquid structure is unusually ordered).
+This is a useful "order-of-magnitude" estimate; real substances can deviate (especially when there is strong association / hydrogen bonding, or when the liquid structure is unusually ordered).

 #### Worked example: using tabulated $C_P(T)$ + an entropy jump (water at 1 bar)